lorenzofox3/Smart-Table/README.md

 1. Launch the web server `node web-server.js`
 2. Browse to your [localhost](http://localhost:8000/example-app/index.html)

+## Alternative without touching smart table code at all

+You can as well disable the build in pagination and reproduce it outside the table module.
+As the table is bound to a data collection ("rows" attribute on the directive element) any change on the bound collection will be propagated inside the table
 ## License

 Smart Table module is under MIT license: